 Children unlawfully in NZ

 A good education is part of Kiwi life and children usually go to school between the ages of 5 and 19.
 By law children between the ages of 6 and 16 must go to school.
-Parents of a child living unlawfully in New Zealand can apply for their children to go to school as a New Zealand student.
+Parents and/or carers of a child living unlawfully in New Zealand can apply for their children to go to school as a New Zealand student.

 This section looks at: